-Izramith Ezmi is many things: a member of the feared, all-female guards of the world of Hedron, a war veteran recently returned from a pointless and bloody mission, impatient, angry and above all, lonely.
+Izramith Ezmi is many things: a member of the feared, all-female Hedron guards, a war veteran recently returned from a pointless and bloody mission, and impatient, angry and above all, lonely.
 With her contract about to run out, she may be on her way to becoming a ruthless mercenary, since what she really wants–becoming a mother–is out of the question.
 Her family carries a gene that causes deeply malicious madness.
 Her nephew was born with it and her useless sister has left him in the care of an institute.
 A baby.
 Two days old.

 She wants to ask her uncle, himself born with the condition, if he can do anything for the boy.
 But her uncle and his band of mad outcasts have gone missing, rumoured to be on the world of Ceren.